 ‘Essential to ensure Afghan territory is not used for terrorist activities’: Narendra Modi at UN

-This is the first time that he made a direct reference to the situation in Afghanistan at a global platform since the Taliban took over the country last month.
+This was the first time that he made a direct reference to the situation in Afghanistan at a global platform since the Taliban took over the country last month.

 Addressing the United Nations General Assembly on Saturday, Prime Minister Narendra Modi said that it was essential to ensure that Afghanistan’s territory is not used for terrorist activities.